k-souvatzidaki/post-quantum-tls/README.md

 https://github.com/open-quantum-safe/liboqs
 https://github.com/open-quantum-safe/oqs-provider

-## Set-up
-Server and client run on separate machines with Ubuntu 24.04.1 operating system On both machines run the commands in configure.sh to prepare an oqs-enabled installation of OpenSSL with oqs-provider Use the confioguration file in server/openssl.cnf for the OpenSSL installation

-## Server
+## Environment Setup
-- Generate server certificate signed with Dilithium using the commands in server/gencrt.sh
-- Run the command in server/init.sh to start a server with the Dilithium certificate and Kyber as the public key-exchange algorithm
-OR
-- Install nginx and use the configuration to enable SSL with dilithium certs
+The setup for this experiment consists of a virtual machine running Ubuntu 24.04.1 operating system.
+We separate the client and server environment using Linux network namespaces.
+Follow the instrictions in setup/README.md to prepare the environment

-## Client
+## The experiment
-- Add the server CA certificate on  /etc/ssl/certs/ca-certificates.crt
-- Run the command in client/init.sh to start a connection to the server with Kyber as the public key-exchange algorithm
+Run the tls_timer.py script to initialize the experiment